比较

 拿 A 跟 B 比较 → compare A to B (拿…跟 = take…and match against)

-This hedging quality makes 比较 socially important. 这个比较难 (this is fairly difficult) is softer than 这个很难 (this is very difficult) — it leaves room for the listener to disagree or for the speaker to revise.
+This hedging quality makes 比较 socially important. 这个比较难 (this is fairly difficult) is softer than 这个很难 (this is very difficult).
+It leaves room for the listener to disagree or for the speaker to revise.
 Overusing absolutes (很/非常/极其) can sound blunt; 比较 provides a natural cushion.

 A 比 B + adj + 得多 → A is much more [adj] than B